• Skip to main content

 The SureSmile daily wear experience is much like any other clear aligner treatment.

-Essentially, you need to keep them in for 22 hours per day — though you can take that down to 20 for special occasions.
+Essentially, you need to wear them for 22 hours per day — though you can take that down to 20 for special occasions.
 Whenever you’re not wearing them, keep your aligners in their protective case.
 It’s a good idea to buy extra cases to keep at the office, in your bag, and at home.

 You must remove your aligners when eating and drinking anything other than plain water.
 To protect both your teeth and the aligners, you should brush and, if possible, floss every time you eat and quickly rinse the aligners before replacing them.
 You’ll need to clean your aligners according to your dentist’s instructions twice a day as well.